MicrosoftDocs/SupportArticles-docs/support/iis/kerberos-double-hop-authentication-edge-chromium.md

 ### Step 2: Install the Microsoft Edge Administrative templates

 While you may have the **Policy Administrative Templates** on the domain controller to start with, you will still have to install the Microsoft Edge Policy files to have access to the policy meant for enabling double-hop unconstrained delegation through this browser.
+To install the Microsoft Edge Policy files, follow the steps:

-To start, go to the Microsoft Edge for [business download site](https://www.microsoft.com/edge/business/download).
+1. Go to the Microsoft Edge for [business download site](https://www.microsoft.com/edge/business/download).

-1. Select the version you wish to download from the **Channel/Version** dropdown——the latest stable version is recommended.
+1. Select the version you wish to download from the **Channel/Version** dropdown.
+The latest stable version is recommended.
-1. Select build you want from the **Build** dropdown and finally the target operating system from the **Select platform** dropdown.
+1. Select the build you want from the **Build** dropdown and finally the target operating system from the **Select platform** dropdown.
 Once the selection is made, two more buttons (a button and a link) will appear:

     :::image type="content" source="./media/kerberos-double-hop-authentication-edge-chromium/download.png" alt-text="image download" border="true":::

-1. Click the **Get Policy Files** and accept the license agreement to download the file called *MicrosoftEdgePolicyTemplates.cab*.
+1. Click **Get Policy Files** and accept the license agreement to download the file called *MicrosoftEdgePolicyTemplates.cab*.
 This file contains the policy definition files for Microsoft Edge.
-1. Double click on the file to explore the content——a zip archive with the same name.
+1. Double click on the file to explore the content—a zip archive with the same name.
 1. Extract the content of the zip archive to a folder on your local disk.
 The extracted content will contain a folder called *Windows* in which you will find a subfolder called *Admx*.
-This will contain the administrative templates as well as their localized versions (should you need them in a language other than English).
+This will contain the administrative templates as well as their localized versions ( You should need them in a language other than English).

     :::image type="content" source="./media/kerberos-double-hop-authentication-edge-chromium/admx-folder.png" alt-text="image admx-folder" border="true":::